openpreserve/nanite/nanite-droid/README.md

 Nanite - a tiny droid
 =====================

-This small amount of code wraps up the DROID engine in a simpler wrapper that is better suited to running from the CLI or as an Hadoop map-reduce JAR.
+This small amount of code re-implements the DROID core workflow so that is better suited to running from the CLI or as an Hadoop map-reduce JAR.
 Critically, this means being able to identify byte arrays or input streams without assuming they are file-backed (as Droid does).